amanthakur64/datavizproject/README.md

 Using the options menu on the left, navigate to the IIT Jodhpur Tab to load the kepler map.

+Click on the '>' icon on the top left to open the menu, click on the geojson layer.

-Enable the height option and select the field as population
+Enable the height option and select the field as population.